HeinrichHartmann/HeinrichHartmann.github.io/_posts/2012-09-10-Dissecting-Hello-World.md

      07
      08     .ctors .dtors .jcr .dynamic .got

-## Program Code
+## Program Code with `objdump`

 After identifying the executable parts of the program lets inspect these parts.
-We disassemble the parts using 'objdump -d' and get:
+We disassemble the parts using [objdump](https://sourceware.org/binutils/docs-2.23/binutils/objdump.html).

+    $ objdump -d a.out

 Disassembly of section .init: